tfpk/lifetimekata/exercises/08_finale/README.md

 In this exercise, we will be building a very simple clone of a glob system.
 This allows someone to ask whether a piece of text matches some description.

+It's worth noting that implementing the whole thing may take up to an hour.
+If you just want to work on the lifetimes, you can copy code from the `solution`, but this is a fun and rewarding exercise to complete in its entirety.

 For example, the glob `ab(cd|ef|gh)` matches any of the following strings: `abcd`, `abef`, `abgh`

 You will create a `Matcher` struct, which has three fields: